Salkasm/Artifact-Rater/README.txt

 The OCR API key is free and requires a sign-up.
 It will only ask for your e-mail to send the key (https://ocr.space/OCRAPI).
 The Discord token requires you to generate one in your dev settings (https://discord.com/developers/applications).

 Bots current version is 1.0.
+I am an autodidact programmer, don't expect optimised code from me.